Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 but then `it` is no longer available.

 ### 18.6.1 Named index and value
 You can also replace both `it` and `it_index` with your own variables as in line (3):
 `for value, index: array_view`      // in that order!

 ### 18.6.2 Changing an array by iterating with a pointer
 The it variable is read-only, it cannot be used to change the items of an array (try it out!).
 Look at the code starting in line (4):
-- `for * elem: arr {}` we now loop over the array with an iteration variable that is a pointer
+- `for *elem: arr {}` we now loop over the array with an iteration variable that is a pointer
 - `<< elem = val * val` inside the loop, we dereference that pointer and assign a new value to it.
 This can even be done more succinct as shown in line (4B).

-So iteration can be done by pointer or by value, by value you cannot change that over which you iterate, but by pointer you can.
+So iteration can be done by pointer or by value; by value you cannot change that over which you iterate, but by pointer you can.
 Iteration is built-in at a very low level: the compiler understands arrays in depth, and so does the debugger.

 **Exercises**
 (1) Double the values of an array in a for loop.
 Then do the same in a while loop and see what is easiest (see array_double.jai).
 (2) Use module _Random_ to populate a static array of 16 items with random integer numbers (see random_array.jai).